Published:

 Insight: Users regularly look at past data to provide context to their current production and consumption data.

 Takeaway: Offering both live and historical data is important to provide comparisons for users so they can see trends and the benefits of changing their behavior.
+Energy analytics allows users to track trends over time, making it easier to identify efficiency improvements and peak usage patterns.
 Historical views should therefore never be more than a click away.

 3. Ensure savings are visible